vmware-samples/packer-examples-for-vsphere/README.md

 ```
 #### **Red Hat Subscription Manager Variables**

-Edit the `/config/redhat.pkvars.hcl` file to configure the following:
+Edit the `config/redhat.pkvars.hcl` file to configure the following:

 * Credentials for your Red Hat Subscription Manager account.

-Example: `/config/redhat.pkvars.hcl`
+Example: `config/redhat.pkvars.hcl`

 ```
 rhsm_username = "rainpole"
 rhsm_password = "<plaintext_password>"
 ```

-These variables are **only** used if you are performing a Red Hat Enterprise Linux Server build to register the image with Red Hat Subscription Manager and run a `sudo yum update -y` within the shell provisioner.
+These variables are **only** used if you are performing a Red Hat Enterprise Linux Server build to register the image with Red Hat Subscription Manager and run a `sudo dnf update -y` within the shell provisioner.
 Before the build completes, the machine image is unregistered from Red Hat Subscription Manager.

 #### **vSphere Variables**

-Edit the `/buils/vsphere.pkvars.hcl` file to configure the following:
+Edit the `builds/vsphere.pkvars.hcl` file to configure the following:

 * vSphere Endpoint and Credentials
 * vSphere Settings

-Example: `/config/vsphere.pkvars.hcl`
+Example: `config/vsphere.pkvars.hcl`

 ```
 vsphere_endpoint             = "sfo-w01-vc01.sfo.rainpole.io"